-What is now ISR was initially founded in 1995 by expatriate parents as an informal playgroup for their children.
-In 2001 the school relocated to Kipsala and was reorganised as a formal Preschool and Primary School.
+What is now ISR was initially started in 1995 by expatriate parents as an informal playgroup for their children.
+In 1997, ISR was officially registered as a Preschool.
+In 2001 the school relocated to Kipsala and was reorganised as a formal Preschool and Primary.
 Since that time the school has been steadily growing and is now on 2 campuses.
-The Preschool and Primary Campus are at Kalnciema iela 118 and the Secondary Campus is at Vesetas iela 9.